esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/02-introduction-to-agile.md

 > ## Disclaimer to comparison with waterfall model
-> It is good to note that the comparison of the agile movement with the waterfall model
+> It is good to note that the comparison of the Agile movement with the waterfall model
 > is a bit artificial.
 Agile methodologies are often framed as **the** way of solving waterfall model pitfalls,
 > but there have been modifications of the 'pure' waterfall model that accommodate
 > these pitfalls too.
 In fact they are not mutually exclusive, and you could apply